The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400?

 Secondly, even the best results with 100x zoom on the S20 Ultra are remarkably blurry, and all the computational photography hacks in the world won't help 100x digital zoom from a 4x optical lens look remotely presentable.
 Anything up to about 30x proves to be the S20 Ultra’s sweet spot, but you won’t want to push your luck much further beyond that.

 Previous Galaxy S flagships were always weakest when capturing Live Focus shallow depth-of-field portraits.
-However, even with some of the weaknesses noted above, the S20 Ultra has improved significantly in that regard.
+However, even with some of the weaknesses noted above, the S20 Ultra has improved in that regard.
 Apple can still claim the portrait crown, but some of our portrait comparisons put Samsung in a better light.

 The S20 Ultra manages to avoid the hazy warmth of the iPhone 11 Pro Max’s version of this scene, though it also doesn’t do quite as nice a job of exposing the darker regions of the frame and the details within, like the texture of my jacket and scarf.
 Still, I’d argue the S20 Ultra captured the more realistic photo here, even if it’s not necessarily the best — and that’s a massive step up from portrait mode in Samsung’s prior phones.

 Personally, the S20 Ultra impressed me the most when I snapped a pic of one of Grand Central’s ornate chandeliers at 5x zoom.
 Not only is it generally sharper than the iPhone’s version of the same scene, but the lightbulbs are better isolated, and the way the gold portions catch and manipulate light is rendered with remarkable clarity and contrast by Samsung’s camera.
-It might just be one of the most stunning shots I've captured with any phone, ever.

-Even the S20 Ultra’s ultrawide lens — often the weak link of mobile cameras — churns out exceptional results, delivering an eye-catching shot of Brooklyn’s underground DeKalb market in challenging lighting conditions.
+Even the S20 Ultra’s ultrawide lens — often the weak link of mobile cameras — churns out good results, delivering an eye-catching shot of Brooklyn’s underground DeKalb market in challenging lighting conditions.
 The iPhone 11 Pro Max delivered a comparatively softer and warmer take, that slightly blew out the neon signs and didn’t paint the edges of objects and text quite as crisply.

 As noted, you have to force the S20 Ultra's main camera to shoot at 108MP.
 What you're then often left with is an ultra-high resolution photo that looks pretty flat, and likely not as good as if you just left the camera alone to begin with.
 I’m more impressed with the saturated yellows and pinks that the S20 Ultra pulled out of the flowers you see above, but the Pixel 4 clearly wins where contrast is concerned, as it better separated the petals.